 Seeing this as his opportunity to finally break the Greek line, Xerxes sent a large force of Immortals to find the pass.
 He knew that should they be successful, they would be able to get in behind Greek line, which would have allowed them to attack from both the front and back, a move that would have meant certain death for the Greeks.

 The Immortals traveled in the middle of the night and reached the entrance to the pass sometime before daybreak.
-They engaged with the Locrians and defeated them, but before the fighting began, several Locrians escaped through the pass to warn Leonidas that the Persians had discovered this critical weak point.
+They engaged with the Locrians and defeated them, but before the fighting began, several Locrians escaped through the narrow pass to warn Leonidas that the Persians had discovered this critical weak point.

 At Artemisium, the Athenian-led navy was able to inflict heavy damages on the Persian fleet by luring them into tight corridors and using their more agile ships to defeat the Persians.
 However, once again, the Persian numbers were too great and the Greek fleet was in trouble.
 But before retreating, an envoy was sent to Thermopylae to see how the battle was transpiring, for they did not want to abandon the fight altogether and leave the right flank of the Greek force at the pass exposed.